What to Do in a Medical Emergency Abroad (2025 Guide)

 A medical letter helps you clear customs, replace medications locally, and avoid delays at border control.
 Get your free doctor letter template to bring to your doctor.

 If you travel with insulin, injectables, eye drops, or biologics, you’ll need a way to keep them safe in transit.
+If your medication requires cold storage (like insulin or injectables), you may also need to purchase a travel-approved cooler or request access to refrigeration at your lodging.
 Options include:

-Be sure to check out our guide to the Best Medication Coolers for Travel.
+Be sure to check out our guides to the

 In an emergency, you may be unconscious, disoriented, or unable to speak.
 A medical alert bracelet, wallet-sized Medical ID card, or smartwatch health feature can give first responders key info like: